Lithium-ion (LiFePo) Batteries for Truck Campers

 Truck camper’s LiFePO batteries are typically 30% lighter (Battle Born LiFePO4 -31 lbs. https://battlebornbatteries.com/shop/12v-lifepo4-deep-cycle-battery/) than LA batteries (Interstate Group 27 – 50 lbs. https://www.interstatebatteries.com/recreation-vehicles/marine-batteries/deep-cycle).

-LiFePO batteries can be installed in any position or orientation, and there is no requirement for ventilation.
+LiFePO4 batteries can be installed in any position or orientation, and there is no ventilation requirement.

 Number of Cycles

-The number of cycles for a TC’s battery refers to the number of battery charges and discharges.
+The number of cycles for a TC’s battery refers to the number of times the battery is charged and discharged.
 For example, one cycle is when you discharge a LiFePO to 80% capacity or a lead-acid to 50% capacity.

 Drawing showing battery charge